-Just as the Poudre River flows through the region and sustains life across the high plains of northern Colorado, The Poudre River Public Library District is where the free flow of information cultivates growth and serves as a steady, limitless source of renewal for all of its communities.
+Just as the Cache la Poudre River flows through the region and sustains life across the high plains of northern Colorado, the Poudre River Public Library District is where the free flow of information cultivates growth and serves as a steady, limitless source of renewal for all of its communities.

 The Poudre River Public Library District provides universal access to ideas and information to enrich our communities.

 The Poudre River Public Library District is dynamic, responsive, and integral to the fabric of our community.

 The Library District is a learning organization that continues to evolve and remain relevant in a changing world.
 These values serve as the framework for the governance, policies, and services of the Poudre River Public Library District.